Stefan Arestis | Jun 10, 2017 | 0

 - Rooms start from 300 Ringgits (£46/$70) a night.

-6. What are fun activities you recommend to LGBT tourists in Kuching?
+#6 What fun activities do you recommend to LGBT tourists in Kuching?

-We have a plethora of festivals, such as the Rainforest World Music Festival every summer, attracting a mixed crowd from all over the world.
+- RWMF: every summer we have the awesome Rainforest World Music Festival, which attracts a mixed crowd from all over the world.

-It’s open everyday except Mondays from 9:30am to 6pm and located near the Cat Museum, so the two tie in nicely for a day trip.
+- Orchid garden: I love the relaxing serene atmosphere here.
+It’s located near the Cat Museum, so the two tie in nicely for a day trip.

 A good gym I recommend for fitness bunnies is Level Up Fitness located at Wisma Everrise (behind HSBC).
 As well as an excellent gym with brand new equipment, they have a variety of classes like body pump, yoga, core and spinning: